dclarkboucher/microbiome_groupwise_normalization/README.md

 The simulations performed in the article comprised 1,000 replications of each setting, which is too much to be run locally or on a single computing core.
-Replicating the full study requires outsourcing computation to a remote cluster.
+Replicating the full study requires outsourcing simulations to a remote computing cluster.
 To run a subset of the simulations locally, one could, for example:

-1. Open the R Project file `microbiome_groupwise_normalization.Rproj` to open RStudio in the proper working directory.
+1. Open the R Project file `microbiome_groupwise_normalization.Rproj` to start RStudio in the proper working directory.
-2. Ensure the packages listed in the `utils/install_packages.R` script are installed.
+2. Ensure the packages listed in the script `utils/install_packages.R` are all installed.
 3. Open the file `model_based_simulations.R`.
 4. Set the `total_reps` parameter to 100.
 5. Set the `norms` (normalization methods), `methods` (DAA methods), `prop_signal` (signal percentages), `s2_vs` (variance parameters), and `ns` (sample sizes) to their desired values (e.g., `prop_signal=c(0.1, 0.2)`)
-6. Run the script and generate figures using `process_output.R`.
+6. Run the script and use `process_output.R` to generate figures.

-Our analysis also included an application of the proposed methods to PHACS and MLVS/MBS.
-To run this analysis using synthetic versions of these datasets, run the file `analysis/real_data_analysis.R`, which will finish quickly.
+In addition to our simulation study, we applied the proposed normalization methods to PHACS and MLVS/MBS.
+To replicate this analysis using synthetic versions of these datasets, run the file `analysis/real_data_analysis.R`, which will finish quickly.

 ## Applying group-wise normalization

 This section provides instructions for using group-wise normalization to analyze real microbiome data.
-The first step is to generate and save fake versions of PHACS and MLVS/MBS and to load the required functions.
+The first step is to generate fake versions of PHACS and MLVS/MBS and to load the required functions.
-Please ensure you have installed the require R packages by reviewing the file `utils/install_packages.R`.
+Please review the file `utils/install_packages.R` to ensure you have installed the appropriate R packages.

 ``` r
 source("utils/generate_fake_data.R")
 source("utils/general_sim_functions.R")
 ```

-We consider the task of performing DAA on MLVS/MBS.
+We will consider the task of performing DAA on MLVS/MBS.
 Examination of the data reveals there are 372 taxa (the rows) measured on 520 subjects (the columns).
 The subjects have a mean sequencing depth (or “library size”) of 61 thousand taxa (range: 29 thousand to 110 thousand).
-Half the subjects have a value of 1 for the covariate and half the subjects have
-0. At present, the group-wise normalization framework can only be applied when the covariate of interest is binary.
+Half the subjects have a value of 1 for the covariate and half the subjects have 0.
+At present, the group-wise normalization framework can only be applied when the covariate of interest is binary.
+Note that, on real data, the library size will not equal the sample-wise sum of counts since some taxa are typically omitted.
+Omitted taxa should still be counted in the library size.

 ``` r
 load("data/MLVS_MBS.rda")